-We already know how important good gut health – and how to maintain it – seems to be everywhere these days.
+We already know all about the importance of good gut health, and how to maintain it — advice around keeping a healthy gut seems to be everywhere these days.
 And no, it’s not just because of the astronomical rise in the popularity of kombucha.
-Or, if you’re anything like my mother, being responsible for a South Florida Whole Foods to run out of kefir. 🤷♀️

-But researchers, like the US-based gastroenterologist, Dr. Liz Cruz, are starting to uncover how the gut plays a role in vaginal health.
-Your gut flora is made up of billions of bacteria – some good, some bad – that coexist and play a crucial role in a series of functions, like immune system functioning, digestion, skin health, and yes, even your overall vaginal health.
+Researchers, like the US-based gastroenterologist Dr. Liz Cruz, are starting to uncover how the gut plays a role in vaginal health, too.
+Your gut flora is made up of billions of bacteria — some good, some bad — that coexist and play a crucial role in a series of functions, like immune system functioning, digestion, skin health, and yes, even your overall vaginal health.

-A healthy vagina is full of lactobacilli, which is this “good” bacteria needed to keep infections like thrush and bacterial vaginosis far from your lady bits.
-They’re basically the “bodyguard” of your vaginal microbiome, and this is done primarily by producing lactic acid and lowering the vaginal pH to acidic levels.
+A healthy vagina is full of lactobacilli, which is the ‘good’ bacteria needed to keep infections like thrush and bacterial vaginosis far from your lady bits.
+They’re basically the bodyguard of your vaginal microbiome, and this is done primarily by producing lactic acid and lowering the vaginal pH to acidic levels.

 Like the gut, sometimes your vaginal microbiome can get a bit topsy-turvy.
-There are a number of biological and external factors that can throw your microbes out of whack – anything from unprotected sex, your period, to high-sugar diets, medications, and improper intimate hygiene.
+There are a number of biological and external factors that can throw your microbes out of whack — anything from unprotected sex and your period, to high-sugar diets, medications, and improper intimate hygiene.